Home > Programs > Composition > Composition Competition

 • The right to stream the performance online and/or subsequently post performance recordings on YouTube, SoundCloud or any other similar online platform.

-• The exclusive right to produce a studio recording of the composition for one year following the entry deadline.
+• The exclusive right to produce a studio recording of the composition for two years following the entry deadline.

 11. Application materials become the property of CILASiM and will not be returned.
 CILASiM will not accept any works that do not meet the guidelines outlined above, and is not responsible for any item lost or damaged while in transit.
 Participation in this competition implies unconditional acceptance of the terms and rules of this competition.